For more detailed information, please change to the German version of this website.

 Germany

-Please make sure that you pay all applicable transfer fees (OUR - sender pays costs) when making the transfer
+Please ensure that you cover all transfer fees incurred (OUR – sender pays costs) when making the transfer.

 Entrance examinations